 If you have any items you would like to contribute to our Community Memories project could we ask that you hold on to them just a little while longer whilst we adapt our services to the new way of working.
 We will put out a further call for contributions once we are able to take receipt of material.
 Thank you.

 Are you a student or member of staff of the University of Hull?

-Please click here to find out how to contribute to the University's COVID-19 Experience Archive, or email email@example.com.
+Please consider contributing to the University's COVID-19 Experience Archive, or for more information email email@example.com.